Chethandc2014/swagger-wiki/Swagger-Core-JAX-RS-Project-Setup-1.5.X.md

 ### Understanding Swagger-Core's Naming Convention

-Swagger-Core uses the `groupId` name of `com.wordnik`.
+Swagger-Core uses the `groupId` name of `io.swagger`.
 This is true to all dependencies.

 There are three artifacts that can be applied to JAX-RS: